 We encourage continuing professional development of employees and support those wishing to pursue further educational qualifications.
 All members of the investment team are encouraged to pursue CFA certification and the CFA Certificate in ESG Investing.
-Four members of the team have achieved the CFA Certificate in ESG Investing since its inception.
+Five members of the team have achieved the CFA Certificate in ESG Investing since its inception.
 In 2022, a member of the investment team also completed the joint ACCA CFA Climate Finance course.

-We have introduced firmwide ESG training.
+In 2022 we introduced firmwide ESG training.
+We have continued to run this training yearly.
 This includes but is not limited to education on ESG, the responsible investment activity conducted at Guinness, stewardship activity and the consideration of ESG factors in the investment process.
 This allows us to ensure all employees in the firm are familiar with the responsible investment and ESG activity that is conducted across the firm.
+In 2023 we also introduced climate training.
+This training is to provide employees an education around climate change and the impact of climate on our company and investments.
+All sessions are recorded and available on demand for employees.